 physically and in general well being, and like to pass on the message.

 blod pressure, back pain and joint pain, depression and anxiety.
-Claiming positive response in 80% of the cases.

-Read his book "Surf Thérapie"
+With positive results.
+Read his book "Surf Thérapie".
+It

 Other book suggestions..